 Please call 2-1-1 or visit 211info.org if you are in need of assistance.

-The Community Action Program allocates more than two million dollars annually to community nonprofit organizations to provide an array of services to homeless and low-income individuals and families in Clark County.
-Examples of funded services include emergency shelter, energy assistance, homelessness prevention through rent/mortgage assistance and case management, access to services, food programs, employment programs, and programs that provide legal assistance for non-criminal matters.
+The Community Action Program allocates more than two-million dollars annually to community nonprofit organizations to provide an array of services to homeless and low-income individuals and families in Clark County.
+Examples of funded services include emergency shelter, energy assistance, homeless prevention through rent or mortgage assistance and case management, access to services, and programs for food, employment, and/or legal assistance for non-criminal matters.

 |Services are available on Tuesdays from 11:00 a.m. to noon.
 No appointment necessary.
 View available services and locations.
 (PDF)|

 |WIN211 app now available for iPhone and Android|

 |Get connected to resources on your smart phone.
 Dowload the app at Google Play or iTunes.|

 Clark County does not provide direct rental assistance.
 If you are in need of assistance, contact the Housing Solutions Center hotline at (360) 695-9677.